Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Abstract

 \section{Abstract}

-Learning policies from offline datasets through offline reinforcement learning (RL) holds promise for scaling data-driven decision-making and avoiding unsafe and costly online interactions.
-However, real-world data collected from sensors or humans often contains noise and errors, posing a significant challenge for existing offline RL methods.
-Our study indicates that traditional offline RL methods based on temporal difference learning tend to underperform Decision Transformer (DT) under data corruption, especially when the amount of data is limited.
-This suggests the potential of sequential modeling for tackling data corruption in offline RL.
-To further unleash the potential of sequence modeling methods, we propose Robust Decision Transformer (RDT) by incorporating several robust techniques.
-Specifically, we introduce Gaussian weighted learning and iterative data correction to reduce the effect of corrupted data.
-Additionally, we leverage embedding dropout to enhance the model's resistance to erroneous inputs.
-Extensive experiments on MoJoCo, KitChen, and Adroit tasks demonstrate RDT's superior performance under diverse data corruption compared to previous methods.
-Moreover, RDT exhibits remarkable robustness in a challenging setting that combines training-time data corruption with testing-time observation perturbations.
-These results highlight the potential of robust sequence modeling for learning from noisy or corrupted offline datasets, thereby promoting the reliable application of offline RL in real-world tasks.
+Learning policy from offline datasets through offline reinforcement learning (RL) holds promise for scaling data-driven decision-making while avoiding unsafe and costly online interactions.
+However, real-world data collected from sensors or humans often contains noise and errors, posing a significant challenge for existing offline RL methods, particularly when the real-world data is limited.
+Our study reveals that prior research focusing on adapting predominant offline RL methods based on temporal difference learning still falls short under data corruption when the dataset is limited.
+In contrast, we discover that vanilla sequence modeling methods, such as Decision Transformer, exhibit robustness against data corruption, even without specialized modifications.
+To unlock the full potential of sequence modeling, we propose \textbf{R}obust \textbf{D}ecision \textbf{T}ransformer (\textbf{RDT}) by incorporating three simple yet effective robust techniques: embedding dropout to improve the model's robustness against erroneous inputs, Gaussian weighted learning to mitigate the effects of corrupted labels, and iterative data correction to eliminate corrupted data from the source.
+Extensive experiments on MuJoCo, Kitchen, and Adroit tasks demonstrate RDT's superior performance under various data corruption scenarios compared to prior methods.
+Furthermore, RDT exhibits remarkable robustness in a more challenging setting that combines training-time data corruption with test-time observation perturbations.
+These results highlight the potential of sequence modeling for learning from noisy or corrupted offline datasets, thereby promoting the reliable application of offline RL in real-world scenarios.
+Our code is available at \href{https://github.com/jiawei415/RobustDecisionTransformer}{https://github.com/jiawei415/RobustDecisionTransformer}.